Maradani-Ratnakarun/US--Population-Report/README.md

 ```

 ### Open the Report
-Open `us-state-population-dashboard.pbix` in Power BI Desktop and interact with the visuals.
+Open `` in Power BI Desktop and interact with the visuals.

 ---